Colors

 Customizing Colors

-- Click on any color swatch to open the color picker, or enter a hex value directly.
+5. Click any color swatch to fine-tune the result, or enter a hex value directly.

 Tips